-From Dela on November 3rd, 2008 in Tools and Tips
+From Dan Harding on November 03, 2008 in Tools and Tips

 - Store items around the perimeter of the attic.
 This gives a clear path to access items as they are needed.
 Be careful not to block air vents or any exposed insulation.